2014 Assessment Rate of 23% as published in the Pennsylvania Bulletin.

 The 2014 Mcare Assessment Manual ("Manual") is intended to assist in calculating Mcare assessments pursuant to Act 13 of 2002.
 Please be certain to read it in its entirety to determine how changes may alter your processes.

 Exhibit 1 Rates for 2014 Individual Health Care Providers

 Exhibit 2 Rates for 2014 Hospitals, Nursing Homes and Primary Health Care Centers

 Exhibit 3 JUA's Specialty Classification Codes for Physicians, Surgeons and Other Health Care Providers

-IMPORTANT PROCESSING UPDATE - ELECTRONIC SUBMISSIONS of e-216: Effective January 1, 2013, electronic submission of Excel type e-216 is the preferred method of reporting basic professional liability insurance coverage to Mcare.
+IMPORTANT PROCESSING UPDATE - ELECTRONIC SUBMISSIONS of e-216: Electronic submission of Excel type e-216 is the preferred method of reporting basic professional liability insurance coverage to Mcare.
 No longer is a hardcopy 216 required when submitting your e-216 with or without payment.
-This change applies to all submissions, regardless of the assessment year.
-The e-216 must be sent to the following e-mail address firstname.lastname@example.org If payment is due, it must be sent to Mcare at the same time the e-216 is emailed.
+This change applies to all submissions, regardless of the assessment year, with a run date on or after January 1, 2013.
+The e-216 must be sent to the following e-mail address firstname.lastname@example.org Payment must be sent to Mcare on or about the same time as the e-216 is e-mailed, but within 60 days of the effective date.
 For complete details, please refer to Section 1 of the 2014 Assessment Manual.

 Refer to the 2014 Assessment Manual for rating information.